-Number of f Credits Achiev vement Standards will be a selection of: Ext.
+Number 6 of Credits Achievement Standards will be a selection of: Ext.
 Int.
-91601 Carry out a practical investigation in a biological context, with guidance.
-4 91602 Integrate biological knowledge to devleop an informed response to a socio- scientific issue.
-3 91603 Demonstrate understanding of the response of plants or animals to their external environment 5 91604 Demonstrate understanding how an animal maintains a stable internal environment.
+91602 Integrate biological knowledge to devleop an informed response to a socio- scientific issue.
+3 91603 Demonstrate understanding of the response of plants or animals to their external environment l 5 91604 Demonstrate understanding how an animal maintains a stable internal environment.
 3 91606 Demonstrate understanding of trends in human evolution.
-4 Total Credits: 19
+4 91601 Carry out a practical investigation in a biological context, with guidance (may be optional or omitted).
+Total Cr 4 -19